brucemack/kc1fsz-rc1/README.md

 see the related project called [MicroLink](https://github.com/brucemack/microlink) which provides a compact EchoLink implementation.
 Soon the SDRC and MicroLink systems will be integrated.
 Reverse-engineering of the D-Star/DMR protocols will also enable direct integration of those modes at some point.

+Many of the special hardware traditionally used in analog repeater designs (analog cross-point switches, FPGAs, custom DTMF/CTCSS tone detection chips, digital voice CODECs, voice delay modules, etc.) will not be necessary if all of these functions are performed in software.

 The SDRC system was developed by Bruce MacKinnon (KC1FSZ) with design input from Dan Brown (W1DAN) of the Wellesley Amateur Radio Society (W1TKZ).